Scarves and Wraps

 Home Decor, Kitchen, Candles, Incense and more

-Our goal is to take the hard work out of finding sustainable products that are good for us, are good for the environment and help giving back to those in need.
+Our goal is to take the hard work out of finding sustainable products that are good for us, are good for the environment and help give back to those in need.

 We take time to carefully select sustainable brands for their certified organic ingredients and all-natural formulas.
-Our products are handmade by small-batch artisans or groups that are giving back to communities and non-profit organizations.
+Elle & Reese products are handmade by small-batch artisans or groups that are giving back to communities and non-profit organizations.

 What Makes Items Sustainable

 Sustainable products are defined by being worker-friendly, planet-friendly, durable, and suitable for all seasons.
 They are typically eco-friendly fabrics that can have recycled and reused materials.
 The companies that make sustainable products are typically known for providing decent working conditions and fair wages.